 With the help of LA-based art collector Fred Weisman and the John H. Heinz III Foundation, the inaugural exhibition of Secrets of the Sun opened on the 1992 Spring Equinox at Trajan’s Markets in the Roman Forum.

 The initial phase of the project was shot primarily in 16mm with assistance from Fuji Film Ltd. and Laser Pacific Laboratories (now Technicolor) in Hollywood, California.
 The project was brought up to date with new HD footage shot in 2012 and 2013, including extensive interviews with Erskine.
 Additional update interviews were also shot in 2000 and 2005.
-All production and post-production was handled by Barnard’s company LightningBolt PIX, Inc., located at the 18th Street Arts Center in Santa Monica, California, and now also in Fairifield, Iowa.
+All production and post-production was handled by Barnard’s company BoltPIX Studios, Inc., located at the 18th Street Arts Center in Santa Monica, California, and now also in Fairifield, Iowa.